ananya-gta/cafe-website/README.md

 ![About Page](/static/screenshots/about.jpeg)

 #### > The website features a convenient Search Pop-Up that allows customers to search for their favorite cuisines or dishes easily.
 When users search for an item that is not available on the menu, a helpful pop-up message will appear, stating "Oops!
-The item is not available."
+The item you searched for is not available."
 This feature ensures a smooth user experience and informs customers when their desired item is not currently offered.

 ![Search Pop-up](/static/screenshots/search.jpeg)